waozixyz/kryon/docs/kry_source_spec.md

 *   **Expressiveness:** Allow definition of common UI patterns and layouts.
 *   **Modularity:** Support code organization through includes and component definitions.
 *   **Compiler Target:** Serve as the input for generating efficient `.krb` files.
+*   **Runtime Interpretation:** Define structure and properties clearly enough for a separate runtime to interpret and render, including custom component behavior.

 ## 3. File Structure and Syntax